Railways of the Lake District

 A look at the Lake District’s industrial heritage on display at the Threlkeld Quarry & Mining Museum is followed by a trip over the high Hartside Pass to Alston, England’s highest market town.
 From here we’ll travel into the county of Northumberland on the charming South Tynedale Railway.

 From Barrow-in-Furness we’ll follow the scenic Cumbria Coast Line around the sands of Morecambe Bay, crossing the long Leven and Kent viaducts.
 Alighting at Carnforth, one of the locations for the classic wartime film Brief Encounter, you’ll have time to visit the museum, to sample the restored 1940s tea room and, of course, to see the famous clock.
-We round off the day in style with a visit the iconic Art Deco 1930’s Midland Hotel in Morecambe, for a guided tour and afternoon tea in pre-war elegance.
+We round off the day in style with a visit the iconic Art Deco 1930’s Midland Hotel in Morecambe, for afternoon tea in pre-war elegance and a guided tour.

-The restored steam railway from Haverthwaite will take us to and from the Lakeside station on the shore of Windermere, where we’ll enjoy a leisurely cruise on the longest lake in England.
-We’ll have enough time to sample the lively atmosphere of the Lake District towns of Bowness or Ambleside.
+The restored steam railway from Haverthwaite will take us to Lakeside station on the shore of Windermere, from where we’ll enjoy a leisurely cruise on the longest lake in England.
+We’ll have enough time to sample the distinctive appeal of the Lake District towns of Bowness or Ambleside.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.